Let me introduce, our research team:

 With his first class critical mind Jeremy examines strengths and limitations of carbonate geochemistry as hydrological proxy in alkaline lakes.
 He takes component-specific approach and focuses on mineral, stable light isotope and elemental composition of biogenic and inorganic carbonates.
 Jeremy’s project aims at improved interpretation of carbonate-based data in the context of climate change.

-Annabel Wolf, MSc student, firstname.lastname@example.org
+Annabel Wolf, MSc Student

-Julian Stromann, MSc student, email@example.com
+Julian Stromann, MSc student

-Julian’s project focuses on validating lacustrine salinity proxies.
+Julian’s project focused on validating lacustrine salinity proxies.
 He tries to understand why in the same setting (Lake Van) different proxies respond with different amplitude to presumably the same forcing.
 Julian’s passion for music and entertainment during his work makes our lab worth sieving!